Signposts

 Later in the week, we climbed one of the most scenic peaks in the southern region of the White Mountains, Mt Chocorua.
 Although just barely more than half as high as Mt Washington, its exposed granite top provided us with expansive views of the southern area of the White Mountains and the Lake’s Region to the south.
 From atop Chocorua, I could make out Mt Washington and the high summits of the surrounding area.
 I reveled in the memories of climbing the great peak several days before.

 We spent the rest of our time relaxing and recovering from our two days of hiking.
-We had long campfires into the night, made friends with strangers, and drank some beer.
-During the days, Eddie showed me around the various regions of the White Mountains by car.
-I fell in love with the area, the rain and fog as well, and saw how the mountains changed in tune with the weather.
-At the end of a week, we headed back to Connecticut.
+We made friends with strangers, had cookouts, and enjoyed a beer or wine as we told stories during campfires that lasted long into the night.
+During the days, Ed introduced me to the various regions of the White Mountains by car.
+I fell in love with the area, including the rain and fog as well, and saw how the mountains changed in tune with the weather.
+At the end of a week, we returned to Connecticut.

 In 1973, I made several trips back to the White Mountains.
-I related some of my mountain hiking experiences to people in Connecticut and later that summer, I led a group of four friends to the summit of Mt Washington following the same route Eddie and I had used the previous year.
+I had related my mountain hiking experiences to several people in Connecticut and later that summer, I led a group of four friends to the summit of Mt Washington following the same route Ed and I had used last year during my first ascent of the mountain.
 I bought the 1972 edition of the guidebook that summer and used the book for the next several years.
-I carried the guide and its maps in a plastic bag in my pack as my ever-ready companion.
+I put the guide and its maps in a plastic bag and carried that bag in my pack as my ever-ready companion.

 The years of hiking and discovery in the Whites went by, and other White Mountain Guides came into my possession.
 I bought new editions as they contained updated maps and trail descriptions.
-The leather-bound 1972 edition was retired into my bookcase and the new edition and maps went into the plastic bag in my pack.
-This I repeated every time I purchased a new edition of the guide.
+The leather-bound 1972 edition was retired into my bookcase and the new edition and maps went into the plastic bag in my pack, and I repeated this act every time I purchased a new edition of the guide.

 Even as I slowly pursued the goal of climbing all of the 4000 footers, I enjoyed many magic locations, places I visited more than once during the years I spent hiking in the White Mountains.
 I ascended Mt Moosilauke twenty times, including one year when I made five trips to the summit.
 Its location in the southern portion of the Whites made the peak easy to reach when driving up north from southern New Hampshire.
 The treeless summit, standing at 4810’ of elevation, afforded fine views in all directions.
-Moosilauke had some extraordinarily scenic trails, and was a great peak for me to bring visitors along for a White Mountain experience; we could make a day hike to the summit and still have dinner at my apartment that evening.
+Moosilauke had some extraordinarily scenic trails and served as a great peak to bring visitors for a White Mountain experience; we could delight in a day hike to the summit and still savor a fine dinner at my apartment that evening.

 I made many forays into the Presidential Range, and availed myself of the opportunity to use Lakes of the Clouds and Madison Spring Huts as base camps to explore the barren high peaks and wind-swept ridges of New Hampshire.
-I grew to love Zealand and the Pemigewasset Wilderness, experienced May blizzards and high-water river crossings, and traveled the Kinsman and Sandwich Ranges.
+I grew to love Zealand and the Pemigewasset Wilderness, experienced May blizzards and high-water river crossings, and traveled the mountain ranges south of the Kancamagus Highway.
 On numerous occasions, I made the long loop across the beautiful Franconia Ridge: first came a climb up the Falling Waters Trail to the summit of Little Haystack, then a trek across the exposed ridge over Mt Lincoln to Mt Lafayette, and then a mile-long descent on the barren western flank to Greenleaf Hut.
 From the hut, it was a rough, but protected, hike back to the parking lot via the Old Bridle Path.

 Time spent in the mountains did not always entail arduous trips and adventures; I enjoyed many weekend campouts with friends new and old that centered on campfires and partying during the night, canoeing and swimming during the day.